mrexodia/LivecodingTwitch/README.md

 # LivecodingTwitch

-Bot to synchronize Livecoding and Twitch chats.
+Bot to synchronize [Livecoding](https://livecoding.tv) and [Twitch](https://twitch.tv) stream chats.
+This application is designed for streamers who want to stream on both services, but only use one of the chat clients.

 # Compiling